prunepal333/LoginApp/README.md

 # LoginApp
-A simple web component for login facility using servlet and jsp.<br>
+A simple web component for login functionality using servlet and jsp.<br>